 - This figure represents the initial software license and set up of $2,500, plus 3 months of the monthly license fee charged by the approved provider.

-- This figure represents a current average estimate of $2,600 per month (subject to adjustment) for the first 3 months of Call Center Program services provided by the franchisor, $30 per month (subject to adjustment) for the first 3 months of Facility Maintenance Provider services, and $500 per month for technology services.
+- This figure represents a current average estimate of $1,000 per month (subject to adjustment) for the first 3 months of Call Center Program services provided by the franchisor, and $500 per month for technology services.